TorbenRahbekKoch/ColorPuzzle/ColorPuzzle/readme.md

 to do it.
 But ofcourse it would be obvious to have a system which gives more points the sooner (the fewer number of moves) you reach the goal.

+# Exercise 7

+Currently the *Next* button doesn't really do much.
+What we want it to do is to move the game to the next level.
+This, of course, should only happen when the game is actually finished.

+Clicking the button causes the invocation of the function `moveBoardToNextLevel`, which in it's current state simply returns the given `gameBoard`.
+Instead it should return a `gameBoard` which is one bigger on each side, and the score should be retained.
+Obviously `numberOfMoves` should be reset to 0 (zero).

+Run the game through an entire level and verify that the button now does what it should.

 // In a later exercise...: